ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 LDAP token validation requires several additional configurations for the `ldap:LdapConnectionConfig` including:

-* `domainName` - Unique name to identify the user store.
+* `domainName` - Unique name to identify the user store
-* `connectionURL` - Connection URL to the LDAP server.
+* `connectionURL` - Connection URL to the LDAP server
-* `connectionName` - The username to connect to the LDAP server.
+* `connectionName` - The username to connect to the LDAP server
-* `connectionPassword` - Password for the ConnectionName user.
+* `connectionPassword` - Password for the ConnectionName user
-* `userSearchBase` - DN of the context or object under which the user entries are stored in the LDAP server.
+* `userSearchBase` - DN of the context or object under which the user entries are stored in the LDAP server
-* `userEntryObjectClass` - Object class used to construct user entries.
+* `userEntryObjectClass` - Object class used to construct user entries
-* `userNameAttribute` - The attribute used for uniquely identifying a user entry.
+* `userNameAttribute` - The attribute used for uniquely identifying a user entry
-* `userNameSearchFilter` - Filtering criteria used to search for a particular user entry.
+* `userNameSearchFilter` - Filtering criteria used to search for a particular user entry
-* `userNameListFilter` - Filtering criteria for searching user entries in the LDAP server.
+* `userNameListFilter` - Filtering criteria for searching user entries in the LDAP server
-* `groupSearchBase` - DN of the context or object under which the group entries are stored in the LDAP server.
+* `groupSearchBase` - DN of the context or object under which the group entries are stored in the LDAP server
-* `groupEntryObjectClass` - Object class used to construct group entries.
+* `groupEntryObjectClass` - Object class used to construct group entries
-* `groupNameAttribute` - The attribute used for uniquely identifying a group entry.
+* `groupNameAttribute` - The attribute used for uniquely identifying a group entry
-* `groupNameSearchFilter` - Filtering criteria used to search for a particular group entry.
+* `groupNameSearchFilter` - Filtering criteria used to search for a particular group entry
-* `groupNameListFilter` - Filtering criteria for searching group entries in the LDAP server.
+* `groupNameListFilter` - Filtering criteria for searching group entries in the LDAP server
-* `membershipAttribute` - Define the attribute that contains the distinguished names (DN) of user objects that are in a group.
+* `membershipAttribute` - Define the attribute that contains the distinguished names (DN) of user objects that are in a group
-* `userRolesCacheEnabled` -  To indicate whether to cache the role list of a user.
+* `userRolesCacheEnabled` -  To indicate whether to cache the role list of a user
-* `connectionPoolingEnabled` - Define whether LDAP connection pooling is enabled.
+* `connectionPoolingEnabled` - Define whether LDAP connection pooling is enabled
-* `connectionTimeoutInMillis` - Timeout in making the initial LDAP connection.
+* `connectionTimeoutInMillis` - Timeout in making the initial LDAP connection
-* `readTimeoutInMillis` -  Read timeout in milliseconds for LDAP operations.
+* `readTimeoutInMillis` -  Read timeout in milliseconds for LDAP operations
-* `retryAttempts` - Retry the authentication request if a timeout happened.
+* `retryAttempts` - Retry the authentication request if a timeout happened
 * `secureClientSocket` - The SSL configurations for the LDAP client socket.
-This needs to be configured in order to communicate through LDAPs.
+This needs to be configured in order to communicate through LDAPs

 The `ldap:LdapConnectionConfig` record should be provided into the `ldap:InboundLdapAuthProvider` when initializing and the initialized `ldap:InboundLdapAuthProvider` is passed to the `http:BasicAuthHandler`.